 Jess is conducting basic cultured meat research, looking at the prohibitive costs of production and finding cost-effective solutions, as well as using 2D cell culture and 3D tissue culture to inquire into how we can grow bigger and better muscle that has the taste and texture of meat harvested from livestock.

 In addition to this basic research, Jess is working on a bioreactor system for culturing meat!
 Although we believe that in the future, cultured meat will be produced in bioreactors rather than in culture flasks, there is no bioreactor currently in existence which accommodates all of the physiological needs for growing meat in.

 The bioreactor system that Jess is designing will improve nutrient and oxygen delivery to the meat cells by acting as an artificial heart that pumps artificial blood into the muscle.
 This system will also “exercise” the muscle to improve its development, the same way that muscle is exercised inside the body to increase its strength.
 The hope is that the meat cells grown in Jess’ bioreactor system will produce a bigger and better output than current known methods are able to.

-Jess is also developing methods to isolate muscle cells from pigs and lobsters.
-Why pigs and lobsters?
+Jess is also developing methods to isolate muscle cells from pigs.
+Why pigs?
 As Jess says, “Pigs are one of the smartest animals on the planet (along with humans, elephants, and dolphins), but also one of the most delicious (I mean, who doesn't love bacon?).
 Therefore making an in vitro meat option for pork and bacon is imperative."

 Watch this space for the updates on Jess' research!